leonardlan/myTools/debug_checklist.md

 7. Run on higher CPU machine

 Possible:
-- File system not set up correctly.
+- File system not set up or mounted correctly.
 See `df -h`
 - Permission denied.
 Run `777 PATH_TO_FILE_OR_FOLDER`
 - Cannot connect to a server
 - Machine ran out of memory